lcrmorin/Feature_Engineering/README.md

 - Encoding categorical predictors: mostly don't.
 Moderns gbdts are now able to handle categoricals features natively.
 - Tranforming continuous predictors: while some requirements are valids for NN, most of the usual transformations do not matter for tree models.
 Notable exception is when you start to mix models or enable linear_trees approaches.
 - Missing values / Extreme values / Sentinels values: modern gbdt can handle those. you can encode some of these as 0-1 (notably for explainability) but it shouldn't bring too much performance gain.

+# Simple Feature engineering - (rows-wise)

+- Gbdt models are very performant on their owns, so they should be able to learn complex patterns.
+However they are usually limited on the amount of features they can consider at once.
+Typically a tree with max depht = 3 will only have 7-8 splits.
+So it will have a hard time learning patterns that involves more than that features.
+If you have hints that, for exemple, average of all features might play a role, you are better using it directly.
+Performanc gain will usually be limited but efficience / explainability of the model might greatly increase.
+- If you are really chasing small bits of performance, the way to go is to define a list of aggreation function and subcategories of columns.
+So that you can get an exhaustive approach of building each features for each groups of columns.